YuanYuanOwO/QuickShop-Hikari-Documents/docs/addon/bluemap.md

 :::

-BlueMap Addon can display the QuickShop-Hikari shops on your [BlueMap](https://modrinth.com/plugin/bluemap) instance!
+BlueMap Addon can display the shop on your [BlueMap](https://modrinth.com/plugin/bluemap) instance!

 ## Showcase